-MPA Graduates exhibit a thorough knowledge of the environment in which they will serve and best managerial practices.
+MPA Graduates exhibit a thorough knowledge of the environment in which they will serve and apply managerial practices.

-- Critical Thinking is the ability to gather, evaluate and focus on problems by structuring and processing the results efficiently.
+- Critical Thinking: Gather, evaluate and focus on problems by structuring and processing the results efficiently.

-- Effective Communication is not only to convey, but also listen to, ideas both orally and in writing with polish and professionalism amongst all audiences.
+- Effective Communication: Demonstrate ability to not only convey, but also listen to ideas both orally and in writing with polish and professionalism amongst all audiences.

-- Strong Leadership is to help others work productively and effectively, not only to reach conclusions, but also take action both individually and in teams.
+- Strong Leadership: Help others work productively and effectively, not only to reach conclusions, but also take action both individually and in teams.

-- Self-improvement is the ability to thoughtfully improve and critically assess both self-motivation and personal performance.
+- Self-improvement: Thoughtfully improve and critically assess both self-motivation and personal performance.

 - Credit hours: 57

 - First-year program: courses in economic decision making, decision analysis, organizational behavior, communication, administrative environment, budgeting, statistics, finance, human resource management, and career preparation.

 - Second-year program: courses in ethics, legal issues, and program evaluation.